nprice1/blog/content/post/typescript-react-redux-chat.md

 to our component.
 The `mapStateToProps()` function will map any field in the Redux store into the given prop of our component.
 In this case we aren't pulling anything from the Redux store.
 The `mapDispatchToProps()` function maps functions that will dispatch Redux actions to props in our component.
-In this case, our component will get a `addUser` prop that is a function that will dispatch our `ADD_USER` action and update our Redux store using the `addUser` reducer.
+In this case, our component will get an `addUser` prop that is a function that will dispatch our `ADD_USER` action and update our Redux store using the `addUser` reducer.